balderdashy/sails-docs/concepts/Services/Services.md

 # Services

 **Services** are stateless libraries of functions (called **helpers**) that you can use from anywhere in your Sails app.
 For example, you might have an `EmailService` which tidily wraps up one or more helper functions so you can use them in more than one place within your application.
+Services and their helpers are the best and simplest way to build reusable code in a Sails app.

-The main benefit of using services in Sails is that they are *globalized*--you don't have to use `require()` to access them (although you can if you prefer.)
-You can access a service and call its helpers (e.g. `EmailService.sendHtmlEmail()` or `EmailService.sendPasswordRecoveryEmail()`) from anywhere: within controller actions, from inside other services, in custom model methods, or even from command-line scripts.
+Another benefit of using services in Sails is that they are *globalized*--you don't have to use `require()` to access them (although you can if you prefer.
+And you can disable the automatic exposure of global variables in your app's configuration.)
+By default, you can access a service and call its helpers (e.g. `EmailService.sendHtmlEmail()` or `EmailService.sendPasswordRecoveryEmail()`) from anywhere: within controller actions, from inside other services, in custom model methods, or even from command-line scripts.

 ### Building a service